-The Geological/Geotechnical Engineering master’s degree from the University of Wisconsin-Madison is interdisciplinary, taught by faculty from the College of Engineering and the College of Letters and Sciences.
+The Geological/Geotechnical Engineering master’s program from the University of Wisconsin–Madison is interdisciplinary, taught by faculty from the College of Engineering and the College of Letters and Sciences.
 Our program integrates expertise from geology and engineering, so you acquire deep understanding of the interrelation between nature and the built environment.

 In just one year, learn to solve a variety of practical problems associated with rock and soils using principles of sustainable engineering.
 Combine your knowledge of geology with your engineering expertise to build structures, manage groundwater and surface water resources, construct subsurface repositories for waste disposal, and design systems to help extract mineral resources.

 Our program is dynamic.
 You work with engineering and geoscience professors, visiting professors, academic staff members, and a cadre of research graduate and undergraduate students.
 Choose your electives based on your specific career or research needs.
 Research topics include geoenvironmental engineering, water resources, hydrology, hydrogeology, soil dynamics, and many more.